RudolfAchter/chiania/docs/README.md

 ### Combat

-`!hunt` : Go hunting for monsters on your current location
+`!hunt` : Go hunting for monsters on your current location.
+You hant whatever monsters can be found at your current location.
+Maybe check your current location first `!look` and your `!profile` before you go hunting.
+If you die angainst a monster It will last 3 hours until the [Goddess of Chiania](03_characters#goddess-of-chiania) can revive you.

 ### Location